jttang/SN_RKHS/README.md

 # SN_RKHS

-This file contains the Matlab code for the paper "AN RKHS APPROACH FOR PIVOTAL INFERENCE IN FUNCTIONAL LINEAR REGRESSION" by Holger Dette and Jiajun Tang
+This package contains the Matlab code for the paper "AN RKHS APPROACH FOR PIVOTAL INFERENCE IN FUNCTIONAL LINEAR REGRESSION" by Holger Dette and Jiajun Tang

-This file contians:
+The files are:

 (1) sample_code.m: A sample simulation code for computing empirical rejection probabilities.